Back

 BuddyHQ says: let me turn your customers' words into your best campaigns.

-What if customer voice didn't sit in folders, but flowed directly into the content marketing teams actually ship?
+What if customer voice didn't sit in folders, but flowed directly into the content marketing teams ship?

 Challenges